A variational inference framework for inverse problems: Biomedical data study

 For each pixel of each simulated dataset we compute the accuracy of the variational approximation using \eqref{eq:accExpr} and then average over the 100 replicates.
 We then calculate average and standard deviation over all the entries of $\bX$ and display these in Table \ref{tab:SimStudRes}.
 We repeat the same procedure for measuring the percentage of coverage performances.
 The mean accuracy values range between 88.07 and 87.10, whereas the mean percentages of coverage are between 95.09 and 92.75 and therefore close to the nominal 95\% level.
 Both accuracy and coverage performances slightly degrade for higher values of $\delta$ and blur.

 The variational inference and MCMC computational times are displayed in minutes and show that variational inference is around 100 times faster for the $\delta=0.7$ setting.
-Imposing a truncation $\ell=5$ to $\bK$ reduces MCMC computational times.
+Imposing a truncation $\ell=5$ to $\bK$ reduces the MCMC computational times by about six to seven minutes on average for the three $\delta$ values under examination as opposed to not applying truncation.
 The time performances of variational inference are not particularly affected by truncation as the \textsf{R} package \texttt{spam} efficiently manages the algorithm updates involving $\bK$ in both cases with and without truncation.
 Once again, variational inference has been fully performed in \textsf{R}, while the main MCMC function has been implemented in \textsf{R} and uses \textsf{C++} subroutines that replace the $\bK$ and $\bL$ matrix operations.
 Therefore, further computational advantages may be achieved implementing variational inference in \textsf{C++}.